Help with stress management

-Recently, stress has been talked about negatively, leading to harmful methods of thinking about and handling our stress responses.
+In recent years, we’ve talked about stress negatively, leading to harmful methods of thinking about and handling our stress responses.
 However, it is vital to remember that stress is only dangerous if it is constantly there and becomes too much for you to take.

 To take action when stress becomes too much to handle, you must begin to recognise that you are experiencing it.
 Stress shows itself in many ways.
 You could feel irritated, have trouble sleeping, and have tense shoulders, neck, and jaw muscles.
 Plus, the disorientation that comes with stress, the sense that you can’t think clearly or focus on anything, is often the worst symptom as it stops you from taking steps to stop further stress!

 Overall, the goal is to learn how to deal with the stress of everyday life, rather than merely trying to avoid or reduce the amount of stress you come across.
 We must learn to use stress to improve our physical and mental health instead of harm it.

 Hiyos is here to offer you some helpful and practical advice on how to handle exam stress.
 But first, it is essential to look at the different types of exam stress: